|Level||Min||Lv. 35||Min||Lv. 40|

 - Lv.6 Harmful Effect Rate +15%

-Skill 2: Super Crush: [120% + 16%]: Attacks all enemies and stuns them with a 30% chance.
-The damage is proportionate to my MAX HP.
-(Reusable in 4 turns)
+Skill 2: Super Crush: [200% + 15% MAX HP]: Attacks all enemies to inflict damage that’s proportionate to the enemy’s MAX HP and stuns them with a 30% chance.
+The target immune to stun will have the Attack Bar decreased by 50% each with a 100% chance.
+(Reusable in 4 turns).

 - Lv.2 Harmful Effect Rate +10%